-A typical flight with any of our platforms lasts between 10 and 15 minutes.
+A typical flight with our DJI Matrice 210 platform lasts between 15 and 25 minutes.
 However, these times vary depending on a variety of factors including the weather, flight characteristics and the camera system being carried.
 For example, a slow, low-level flight with the Skyjib 6 or 8 carrying our lightest camera (the Optris PI thermal camera) would have a significantly longer flight time than when the UAV is carrying our heaviest camera (the Canon 5D MK III) in high winds and at high speeds.

 Although these flight times may not seem like very much, in our experience they are easily long enough to enable us to achieve a great deal.
 We also carry with us a number of batteries which can be swapped over quickly enough in order to proceed with the flight almost immediately.
 Furthermore, we have on-site charging capabilities allowing us to always have enough batteries to be able to begin another flight.

 Generally speaking we can fly in weather conditions with winds up to 17mph and no more than very light rain (although our Skyjib 8 cannot fly in the rain at all due to its exposed electronics).
 This is due to the potential damage that this could do to the kit and the negative impact it could have on the quality of the photo.
 If there are adverse weather visibility conditions (e.g. fog/haze) we may need to alter our flight plan in order to maintain a line of sight with the UAV.

 What is the maximum distance and height you can fly to?